 Project stage Minimum evidence requirements % Mark allocation Stage 1 - Planning Develop a brief to investigate a business issue and assess its implications for an organisation or organisations.
 The issue investigated must have an impact upon internal and/or external customers.
-The brief must include: An appropriate title of the project.
-Background and rationale - Will include an explanation of: The issue to be investigated and why it is worth investigating and how the issue links with a topic or topics/concepts/models studied in the specified contributing units.
-A justification for the choice of organisation or organisations with which the issue is connected.
-How the issue does or could impact on customers of the organisation(s).
-Objectives of the project.
-Methodology - Will include an explanation of: How the investigation will be conducted with justification for the choice of methods used.
-The range of primary and secondary sources of information which will be used for the investigation and a justification for their choice.
+The brief must include: 1 An appropriate title of the project.
+2 Background and rationale - Will include an explanation of: • The issue to be investigated and why it is worth investigating and how the issue links with a topic or topics/concepts/models studied in the specified contributing units. • A justification for the choice of organisation or organisations with which the issue is connected. • How the issue does or could impact on customers of the organisation(s).
+3 Objectives of the project.
+4 Methodology - Will include an explanation of: • How the investigation will be conducted with justification for the choice of methods used. • The range of primary and secondary sources of information which will be used for the investigation and a justification for their choice.
+5 A personal assessment of the learner's skills at the time of starting the unit.
 24% (16%+6%+2%)

-Project stage Minimum evidence requirements % Mark allocation Project stage Stage 1 - Planning (continued) age 1 - Devise an action plan for completing the developing stage of the investigation. equivalent if presented verbally.
+Project stage Minimum evidence requirements % Mark allocation Stage 1 - Planning Devise an action plan for completing the developing stage of the investigation. (continued) The plan must include: Details of the individual actions/activities required to achieve the objectives of the project set against timescales and/or dates for the developing stage of the investigation.
+Identification of the resources required to carry out the investigation.
+Produce a reflective log of the activities carried out by the learner.
+The log must include: 8 Reflection on the actions/activities undertaken, resources used and timescales and/or dates during the planning stage of the investigation.
+The planning stage (excluding the reflective log and action plan) should consist of 1,000 to 1,500 words, or equivalent if presented verbally.
 Evidence of all of the above should be presented.
 It may be supplemented by evidence provided orally by the learner in a discussion with their tutor.
 If oral evidence is provided by the learner, a record of the main points of the discussion should be recorded.
 The learner should retain evidence of their progress, experiences and personal development during the planning and developing stages of the investigation.
 This will assist and support the learner during the evaluation stage of the project.
 The brief is worth 16% of the marks for the investigation, the plan is worth 6% of the marks and the reflective log is worth 2%.
 The learner must achieve all of the minimum evidence specified above in order to pass the planning stage.